 Authors.
 People who had proven to be trained in writing, and with feeling for coherence and interrelations of stories together with an overall view for a book.

 Copyists.
 An important task was to understand the sources, reports being made in Jesus’ ministry, and sources from different character, historical evidence, reports from Jesus youth etc.

 In the new things after Jesus’s departure, the inspirational work of the Holy Spirit could not be missed.
-The authors had to limit their work to information already in the reports or to additions proper for a greater reading public.
+The authors had to limit their work to information already in the reports and to verifiable additions proper for a greater reading public.

 Transitional formulas.
 To connect stories together.

 Indications of place and time, if necessary.

 Reader indications.
 Example: “Who became the traitor”, or “that is” explanations (especially in Mark).

 Introductions or conclusions.
 The introductions of the Gospels of Luke and John, the final conclusions of the Gospels of Mark and John